Lucifer (DC Comics): Fictional character biography

 In the earlier related series The Sandman, written by Neil Gaiman, Lucifer abandoned his lordship over Hell.
-While Lucifer had previously appeared in various stereotypical guises in earlier DC Comics books, Gaiman's version was premised on English poet and prose writer John Milton's Paradise Lost.
-At Gaiman's request of the artist, Lucifer looks like David Bowie at the time.
-In The Sandman, Lucifer had ruled as Lord of Hell for 10 billion years after rebelling three seconds after Creation.
-Over that time, he had manipulated the various demons of Hell against each other, provided a place for dead mortals to be tormented, and led the war against Heaven.
+While Lucifer had previously appeared in various stereotypical guises in earlier DC Comics books, Gaiman's version was premised on the more heroic and morally grey incarnation present in English poet and prose writer John Milton's Paradise Lost.
+At Gaiman's request, the character was originally modeled after David Bowie at the time.

+In The Sandman, Lucifer is introduced as the Lord of Hell, having ruled for over ten billion years after rebelling three seconds against Creation.
+Over that time, he had led his defeated followers to Hell after they were cast out of Heaven, established dominance over the demons of Hell through manipulation, and fashioned his realm into a place of eternal torment to punish deceased sinners unworthy of entering Heaven.

-However, at some point during his rule, he had become bored with his existence.
-He became tired of the various stereotypes and prejudices that mortals held of the devil, such as the idea that he purchased and traded for souls, which was largely untrue, and that he forced mortals to commit evil acts.
-He had become tired of his reign over Hell and felt it an unfair punishment that he should have to rule there forever simply because he once rebelled.
-In The Sandman story "Season of Mists", Lucifer expels all the demons and damned souls from Hell before closing Hell's gates and handing over the key to Hell to Dream of the Endless, the title character of the Sandman series.
-Eventually, control of Hell was handed over to two angels, Duma (the angel of silence) and Remiel ("set over those who rise"), while Lucifer simply retired to Earth, initially to Perth, Western Australia, and later to Los Angeles, California.
+However, at some point during his rule, Lucifer had grown weary of his existence.
+He became tired of the various stereotypes and prejudices that mortals held of the devil, such as the idea that he purchased or sought human souls (which was largely untrue), or that he forced mortals to commit evil acts.
+He was also fed up with having nothing to do in Hell and felt it an unfair punishment that he should remain there simply because he had rebelled once.
+In The Sandman story "Season of Mists", Lucifer expels all the demons and damned souls from Hell before closing the gates and handing over the key to Hell to Dream of the Endless, the title character of the Sandman series.
+Eventually, Hell was reopened under the stewardship of the angels Duma (the angel of silence) and Remiel ("set over those who rise"), while Lucifer simply retired to Earth, initially to Perth, Western Australia, and later to Los Angeles, California.

-By the end of the series, however, it is revealed that Hell was not a punishment but a gift: being the furthest possible place from the throne of light, Lucifer could be separated from God as far as possible.
-Lucifer never created the physical features of Hell—Hell created itself around him.
+By the end of the series, however, it is revealed that Hell was not a punishment but a gift: as Lucifer had expressed his desire never to submit to God, he was intentionally driven to a place as far from the throne of light as possible, where he could truly be free of God's design.
+Lucifer did not create the features of Hell - Hell simply formed itself around him.